macressler/Zanilla/README.md

 Zanilla!

 Famous icon set now made iOS 8 supportive by you.
 Just add a request in the issues and the community will graciously craft them!

-Out-of-the-way transparent WinterBoard theme that lets you really showcase your wallpaper.
-Glasklart is swedish, it means "clear as glass".

-Now includes **6400+** icons which have been graciously crafted by the community.

 Zanilla is only compatible with iOS 7+ and iOS 8 + and uses the Winterboard-Plugin [IconBundles](http://cydia.saurik.com/package/com.codethemed.iconbundles/) by Nick Frey.